Last Updated on September 19, 2022 by Verna Meachum

 Carolyn Goh, MD, assistant clinical professor of medicine at the David Geffen School of Medicine at UCLA.

 If your hair is severely dry, deep conditioning is important to restore your hair’s moisture levels.
-A deep conditioner will penetrate your hair shafts to provide intense hydration.
+A deep conditioner will penetrate your hair shafts to provide intense moisture.

 Look for a deep conditioner that contains natural oils, such as argan oil or coconut oil, or shea butter.
 These ingredients provide the most benefit for dry and damaged hair.

-If you wear your hair in protective styles like buns too long, it can lead to an increase in webbing.
-I notice hair webbing more often when my hair is constantly in a bun.
+If you wear your hair in protective styles like a bun too long, it can lead to an increase in webbing.
+Rather than keeping your hair in a bun for extended periods, be sure to switch it up!

 Protective styles are great for your hair, but they should not be worn all the time.
 Give your hair a break every once in a while and let it air out.